keMoleseng/keMoleseng/README.md

 - 👋 Hi, I’m Moleseng, a self-taught software developer.
-- 👀 I’m interested in learning new things, finding new anime series to become obsessed and food
+- 👀 I’m interested in learning new things and watching anime!
-- 🌱 HTML5, CSS3, JavaScript, React and JAVA
+- 🌱 HTML5, CSS3, JavaScript, React and Java
 - 💞️ I’m looking to collaborate on anything that brings value to people and that improves my skils as a developer
 - 📫 [twitter](https://twitter.com/mueslimomo)